I Eat Your Skin: Plot

-Adventure novelist and playboy Tom Harris is sent from Miami Beach to remote Voodoo Island in the Caribbean to gather material for a new book.
+Adventure novelist Tom Harris departs Miami Beach for remote Voodoo Island in the Caribbean for research.
 Harris's publisher Duncan Fairchild and Fairchild's wife Coral accompany him.
-As they near the island, their small airplane runs out of fuel.
-Tom takes the controls from pilot Enrico and lands perfectly on a narrow beach.
+After their plane runs out of fuel, Tom takes the controls from pilot Enrico and lands on the beach.

-Tom sets out alone for a house he spotted from the air.
-On the way he stops to watch a young blonde woman swim naked in a jungle pond.
-Suddenly a tall zombie appears.
-Tom yells to warn her.
-He dives in and swims toward the zombie as she swims in the opposite direction.
-But Tom can't find the zombie.
-He asks a fisherman for help.
-The zombie, wielding a machete, attacks them and decapitates the fisherman.
-Tom fires four bullets into him to no effect.
-The zombie runs away when armed men arrive in a Jeep.

-The leader of the men introduces himself as Charles Bentley.
-When Tom asks him about zombies, Charles says there are none and that the islanders are "a very simple people" who cannot comprehend that a man could be "deranged of mind, a homicidal maniac."
+Tom heads to a house he spotted but stops to watch a young woman swim naked in a pond.
+A zombie appears but disappears after Tom dives in and swims toward it.
+After he asks a fisherman for help, the zombie attacks them with a machete, decapitating the fisherman.
+Tom shoots the zombie, to no effect, and it flees when armed men arrive in a Jeep.
+The leader, Charles Bentley, denies the existence of zombies, stating that the islanders are a simple people who cannot comprehend that a man could be "deranged of mind, a homicidal maniac."

-Back at the plane, Duncan, Coral and Enrico are frightened by islanders who are approaching in a threatening manner.
-Tom and Charles arrive.
-Charles orders the islanders to secure the plane.
-He introduces himself to Duncan as the overseer of Voodoo Island, which is owned by the never-seen Lord Carrington.
-They go to Charles's house.

-As Coral and Duncan admire the tropical sunset, Tom warns them that not all is as lovely as it seems.
-He asks the housekeeper about voodoo drums and human sacrifice, but she is a member of the voodoo cult and feigns ignorance.

-Before dinner that night, Tom meets the woman he saw swimming.
-She is Janine Biladeau, the daughter of scientist Dr. Augustus Biladeau.
-As the others gather, Tom tells them of the zombie attack and says "I heard a rumor there's an army of walking dead on this island."
-Augustus immediately dismisses the notion, saying that the islanders use a plant-based narcotic that can cause physical and mental problems.
+Back at the plane, Duncan, Coral and Enrico are frightened by menacing islanders, but Charles orders them to secure the plane and introduces himself as the overseer of Voodoo Island.
+At Charles' home, Tom asks the housekeeper about voodoo drums and human sacrifice, but she feigns ignorance, as she is a member of the voodoo cult.
+Before dinner that night, Tom meets the woman he saw swimming: Janine Biladeau, the daughter of scientist Dr. Augustus Biladeau.
+Tom tells the group of the zombie attack and says he has heard the dead walk the island, but Augustus dismisses it, saying that the islanders use a plant-based narcotic that can cause physical and mental problems.